IFSS-Net: Interactive Few-Shot Siamese Network for Faster Muscle Segmentation and Propagation in Volumetric Ultrasound: Experimental Setup and Analysis

 \subsubsection{Dataset acquisition}

-In collaboration with Crouzier\etal\cite{crouzier2018neuromechanical}, 3D-US recordings of 44 participants were collected.
-Volunteers aged between 18 and 45 years old were prone with their leg in a custom made bath to prevent pressure dependency in the measure.
+In collaboration with Crouzier\etal\cite{crouzier2018neuromechanical}, 3D US recordings of 44 participants aged between 18 and 45 years old were collected.
+Participants were prone with their leg in a custom made bath to prevent pressure dependency in the measure.
 A total of 59 acquisitions were taken, 15 legs were recorded twice with different setting parameters to assure correct and complete visualization of the muscles.
 Four to six parallel sweeps were performed from the knee to the ankle~(Fig.~\ref{datasetFig}~b), under optical tracking of the probe~(Fig \ref{datasetFig} a).
 Images were recorded every 5 mm in low speed mode.
-High resolution 3D ultrasound volumes are compounded using the tracking matrices of the probe, filling a voxel grid of $564\times632\times1443\pm (49\times38\times207)$, with an average isotropic voxel spacing of $0.276993~mm~\pm 0.015~mm.$
+High resolution 3D US volumes are compounded using the tracking matrices of the probe, filling a voxel grid of $564\times632\times1443\pm (49\times38\times207)$, with an average isotropic voxel spacing of $0.276993~mm^{3}~\pm 0.015~mm^{3}.$